-Great Lawn
+Great Lawn Garden

-The site of the Garden's largest events, including the tented Garden of Eden Ball, the Great Lawn is flanked on the east by the Strickland Border and to the west by the Color Border and Vine Arbor, which showcases a variety of evergreen and deciduous vines, both native and exotic.
+The site of the Garden's largest events, including the tented Garden of Eden Ball, the Great Lawn Garden is flanked on the east by the Strickland Border and on the west by the Color Border and Vine Arbor, which showcases a variety of evergreen and deciduous vines, both native and exotic.

 These hardy plants complement the non-hardy collections found in the Conservatory.